Blocking Knitting Projects

 Cons

-• Requires the longest dry time because the piece is wet with a spray bottle, and no water is squeezed out.
+• Requires a long dry time because the piece is wet with a spray bottle, and no water is squeezed out.

 How and When to Pin for Blocking Knitting Projects